hphelion/documentation/node.39.md

         % nova …

 ## Euca2ools and EC2™ compatibility
-The Identity Service is compatible with euca2ools and EC2 compatibly for HP Helion Cloud Compute by setting environment variables in a way similar to the Object Storage backward compatibility described above.
+The Identity Service is compatible with euca2ools and EC2 compatibly for HP Helion Public Cloud Compute by setting environment variables in a way similar to the Object Storage backward compatibility described above.
 To use euca200ls, you set your environment variables as follows:

 * EC2-URL – set to:
     * Compute endpoint (from the publicURL field in the Service Catalog)